Services

 • If you changed the status, the platform may update features linked to this service

-Dropping, Reinstating, and Adding Features
+Dropping, Reinstating, and Changing Service Status

 Use the Actions menu on the service view: